prrvchr/KiCad-BOM-CPL-Plugin/TermsOfUse_en.md

 ### License:

-OAuth2OOo is free software; you can redistribute it and/or modify it under the terms of either (at your option):
+KiCad-BOM-CPL-Plugin is free software; you can redistribute it and/or modify it under the terms of either (at your option):

 - The Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one [at](http://mozilla.org/MPL/2.0/).